 If you don’t smoke and never did it’s hard to understand the appeal of cigarettes.
-Cigarettes smell bad, taste bad and are laced with toxic chemicals like arsenic and ammonia.
-They are also expensive and most people don’t consider it cool or glamorous to smoke anymore.
+Cigarettes smell bad, taste bad, and are laced with toxic chemicals like arsenic and ammonia.
+They are also expensive.
 It’s easy to wonder what the attraction could possibly be especially if you live in a country that allows images of deadly smoking-related diseases to be pasted on cigarette packs.

 I quit smoking two years ago and will never go back to being owned by that addiction.
 It took me almost 30 years to quit.
 Thirty years of saying

 The problem with addiction is that even though I KNOW that cigarettes are vile and that if I have just one they’ll own me again, my rational brain will not win if I pick up a smoke again.
-The only way for me to stay free is to stay away from nicotine because while it may be an obvious poison to others, once I get that nicotine into my bloodstream it is nectar to me.
+The only way for me to stay free is to stay away from nicotine because while it may be an obvious poison to others, once I get that nicotine into my bloodstream it is nectar to my addicted brain.

 I have the same reaction to alcohol.
 After almost four years sober I’m solid but if I pick up one drink I’m back down the rabbit hole.
 Unlike smoking which I’m not encouraged to do by anyone, I have to work a bit every day on staying away from drinking.
 It’s not that alcohol has a stronger pull on me than nicotine.
 If anything I’m more likely to crave a smoke these days then a drink when I’m hungry or tired.
 The reason that I have to work harder to not pick up a drink is that drinking is still so glamourized even in this time when statistics keep piling up to tell us that too many, way too many people, are dying for a drink.